TemplateTo/TemplateTo.Docs/docs/getting-started/index.md

 # Welcome to TemplateTo

-To get started today signup for a [free account](https://app.templateto.com/auth/signup).
+To get started today signup for an [account](https://app.templateto.com/auth/signup).

 1. Create your account
 2. Select an account to get started.